dvis3yzawwgr9p4du4g7rcqsie1vi7

 Flight test anxiety is one of the most common obstacles to success during an FAA evaluation.
 It occurs at every level, from initial PPL to jet type ratings!
 This webinar will offer solutions based on scientific techniques to quiet those test-day butterflies and ensure a better experience.
 A calm, confident applicant presents their best performance on flight test day!

-One thought on “Control “Test Stress” With “Combat Breathing!””
+One response to “Control “Test Stress” With “Combat Breathing!””

 Tell us what *you* think!